bitbangr/git-it-hello-world/readme.txt

 Hello!
-This is a git repository test for Git-it
+Err that is not what I wanted to say.

+Halllowwww there!